Unity-Technologies/ml-agents-dots/Documentation~/README.md

 m_DiscreteAction.TryGetValue(m_Entity, out action);
 ```

+Where `ActionStruct` is a user defined struct.
+This struct must contain only floats or float structs in the continuous case and only integers (or enums derived from integers) in the discrete case.

 ## UI to create a Policy

 We currently offer a `PolicySpecs` struct that has a custom inspector drawer (you can add it to a MonoBehaviour to edit the properties of your Policy and even add a neural network for its behavior).